 For a small business or sole trader now, having a website is a must.
 But budgets are usually tight and the choices for procuring a website are huge.
 And with so much choice, where does one start?
-So as Web Design is my thing (and Marketing my background) I’m offering some helpful advice borne of experience and four years in the game.
+So as Web Design is my thing (and Marketing my background) I’m offering some helpful advice borne of experience and seven years in the game.
 Here’s how you can find high quality AND affordable web design services for your business.

 So, how DO you find Affordable Web Design of a High Calibre?

 I recommend using the google search engine (as it has a huge share of the user market) and searching ‘affordable web design’.
 It will bring up a mixture of designers/agencies that lead with being ‘affordable’, some will be local to you (google does this automatically these days) and some will be larger national agencies.
 This will also bring up Web Designers that are good at, and practice effective search engine optimisation.

 Now you have your raw results list, it’s time to sort the ‘wheat from the chaff’.